 - would you say you are some-one more dogged by your thoughts, or behaviour or feelings?
-If so, then one of the three is likely to dominate.
+If so, then the one you chose is, for the time, likely to dominate your decision-making.
 This dominant one becomes your ‘target door’: your response to it requires some attention now.

-- according to your personality, you will have an ‘open door’ more available to you – one of the remaining ‘doors’ will be approached with some confidence, but …….
+- according to your personality, you will have an ‘open door’ more available to you – one of the remaining ‘doors’ you can approach with more confidence, but …….